skepticalbayes/TextSemantics/README.md

 **Text semantics can have multiple use cases:**

--Contextual word embeddings for language models for transfer learning in various supervised training tasks.
+- Contextual word embeddings for language models for transfer learning in various supervised training tasks.

--Semantic search on proprietary corpus for free text search feed.
+- Semantic search on proprietary corpus for free text search feed.

--Unsupervised tasks using sentence embeddings like clustering/text rankings.
+- Unsupervised tasks using sentence embeddings like clustering/text rankings.